 For AFS securities, the Bank believes there are no securities in an unrealized loss position that have credit losses after performing the analysis described in Note 2.
 Additionally, the Bank does not intend to sell these securities and is not likely to be required to sell these securities prior to recovery of the amortized cost basis.
-As of December 31, 2023 and December 31, 2022, the securities in an unrealized loss position are predominantly investment grade.
+As of December 31, 2024 and December 31, 2023, the securities in an unrealized loss position were predominantly investment grade.

-The HTM securities net carrying amounts at December 31, 2023 and December 31, 2022 reflect an ACL of \$44 million and \$34 million, respectively, related to Non-agency CMBS.
+The HTM securities net carrying amounts at December 31, 2024 and December 31, 2023 reflect an ACL of \$52 million and \$44 million, respectively, related to Non-agency CMBS.
 See Note 2 for a description of the ACL methodology used for HTM Securities.
-As of December 31, 2023 and December 31, 2022, Non-agency CMBS HTM securities were predominantly on accrual status and investment grade.